shenef/Boktai-Speedrunning/src/zoktai/any.md

 ### <span class="boss">Vampire</span>

-- Stay away so that Sabata doesn’t get hit.
+- Stay away so that Sabata doesn't get hit.
-- Position yourself so that the swords don’t go in Sabata’s direction.
+- Position yourself so that the swords don't go in Sabata's direction.
 - Only hit the Vampire when the black hole is active.
 - Face in the same direction as the Vampire to push him into the black hole faster.
 - When the Vampire is stuck in the black hole, use ![][icon_sol] Sol.